balenaltd/handbook/docs/policies/leave-policy.md

        * 1-2 days every week or every second week
        * 2 weeks every second month
        * First week of every month
 * Leave duration: While there is no limit on how many consecutive days someone can take, we do ask that team members be mindful of their work and other team members.
-If you are unsure whether you should go ahead and take the intended leave or not please contact Leadership, Strategy Group or People Operations .
+If you are unsure whether you should go ahead and take the intended leave or not please contact Leadership, Strategy Group or People Operations.
 * Future adjustments: We will periodically review this policy and we would appreciate your feedback to inform any future adjustments (i.e. make sure we all take the time off that we need to, address any unforeseen issues and/or edge cases, etc.)

 # Notice period